shimaore/ccnq3/doc/data-dictionary.md

 * `destination`: string; a target phone number expressed in the emergency_domain of the server that sent the request.

+    In CCNQ4 (`tough-rate` routing engine):
+    This field can also be an array-of-strings identifying multiple phone numbers to try in sequence.
+    The numbers are first translated, then routed using regular rulesets.

+    In CCNQ3 (opensips-based emergency router):
     The Contact URI returned by the emergency sever in its 302 message will consist of `destination`@`emergency_domain`.
     The `emergency_domain` used is the one found in the `endpoint` record for the host that sent the INVITE message to the emergency server.